office desk with a laptop and note book

 Hit the play button to watch now

-It might feel like a waste of time because you can’t truly see the click-through data.
-But when they are ready for homemade soaps, dairy goats, or learning how to garden they will look you up first.
+It might feel like a waste of time because you can’t truly see the click-through data on brand awareness.
+But when they are ready for homemade soaps, dairy goats, or learning how to garden they will look you up first if they resonated with you and saw you enough times to remember you.

 rustic table with a laptop, cup of coffee and pencils in a holder next to it.